Larisa Miculeț

-Larisa Miculeț is a lawyer and Moldovan government official, currently holding the position of the Chargé d’Affairs of the Embassy of the Republic of Moldova to Ireland.
-Previously, Mrs. Miculet held the position of Ambassador at Large at the Ministry of Foreign Affairs and European Integration being in charge of Multilateral diplomacy, and concurrently serving as the Head of National delegation to IHRA (International Holocaust Remembrance Alliance).
+Larisa Miculeț (born 8 November 1957) is a Moldovan lawyer and diplomat.
+Previously, Mrs. Miculeț held the position of Ambassador at Large at the Ministry of Foreign Affairs and European Integration being in charge of Multilateral diplomacy, and concurrently serving as the Head of National delegation to IHRA (International Holocaust Remembrance Alliance).

-From 2012 to 2016, Ambassador Miculet served as Deputy Permanent Representative at the Permanent Mission of the Republic of Moldova to the United Nations.
+From 2012 to 2016, Ambassador Miculeț served as Deputy Permanent Representative at the Permanent Mission of the Republic of Moldova to the United Nations.
 Formerly, for two years, she was the Head of Personnel, Legislation and Litigation Division at the Ministry of Foreign Affairs of the Republic of Moldova.
-From January 17, 2006 until December 1, 2009 she served as the third Moldovan Ambassador to the State of Israel based in Tel Aviv and was also accredited from May 18, 2007 as the Ambassador to the Republic of Cyprus.
+From January 17, 2006, until December 1, 2009, she served as the third Moldovan Ambassador to the State of Israel based in Tel Aviv and was also accredited from May 18, 2007, as the Ambassador to the Republic of Cyprus.

 Education

-Larisa Miculeț holds a degree in law with highest honors from the State University of Moldova which she graduated in 1979.
+Larisa Miculeț holds a degree in law with highest honors from the Moldova State University which she graduated in 1979.